 The 7T Pro did, eventually, make its way to the United States in the form of the OnePlus 7T Pro 5G McLaren Edition, which you could get from T-Mobile.
 As its name suggests, it’s a 5G version of the OnePlus 7T Pro with the McLaren color scheme makeover.

 OnePlus 7T Pro fast facts:

 - The OnePlus 7T Pro launched with Android 10 out of the box.
-It will see Android 11 this year, and likely receive updates all the way through Android 13 (although we can’t guarantee that).
+It is now on Android 11 and will likely receive updates all the way through Android 13 (although we can’t guarantee that).

 - Although the camera systems are nearly identical across the 7T Pro and 7 Pro, the 7T Pro gets the ability to record ultra slow-motion 720p video at 960 fps.
 As of now, this feature has not been ported to the OnePlus 7 Pro (but has been ported to the OnePlus 7T).

 - The OnePlus 7T Pro won smartphone of the year awards from several organizations, including the GSM Association itself.